differential-games/differential-space/README.md

 ##### Example 1
 - An enemy planet contains 2 ships.
 - The win rate is 80% per round.
-- You are attacking with 3 ships
+- You are attacking with 3 ships.

-Then you must win all 3 rounds at 80% each.
-Thus, you have a 51.2% chance of winning.
+Then to take over the planet you must win all 3 rounds at 80% each.
+Thus, you have a 51.2% chance of taking over the enemy planet.

 #### Example 2
 - An enemy planet contains 5 ships.
 - The win rate is 70% per round.
-- You are attacking with 2 ships
+- You are attacking with 2 ships.

 You can't win, but you can still do damage.
 In this case, you have the following probabilities of doing damage: